cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

   - __Java:__ 8

-From the Dependencies portion of the screen, click ADD DEPENDENCIES and select/find *Spring Data JDBC* and *Spring Web*
+From the Dependencies portion of the screen, click ADD DEPENDENCIES and select/find *Spring Data JDBC* and *Spring Web*.
+This will ensure that the correct dependancies are added to the **pom.xml** file (for Maven) or the **build.gradle** file for Gradle builds.

 ![springInitializrScreen](graphics/springInitializrScreen.png)